phytec/doc-bsp-yocto/source/coprocessor/coprocessor.rst

    host:zephyrproject/zephyr$ west debug

-to start gdb and load / start the firmware on the coprocessor.
+to start GDB and load / start the firmware on the coprocessor.

 .. warning::